sfstpala/nil/README.md

 ### Types

-Types are integers (bignums), floats (double precision), lists and functions.
+Types are integers (bignums), floats (double precision), strings, lists and functions.
 The literals for the first three are what you'd expect.
+Lists are created using the builtin `list` function.

 ### Forms